 Projectors get you the cinema experience in your own home.
 However, you need to be wary when fishing for a great projector sale.
 Cheap imports often have misleading or flat-out made-up specs.
-That's why we've put together a list of the best projector prices and deals worth your while.
-Below you'll find projector sales from top brands and reliable retailers like Amazon so you create a home theater experience of your dreams.
+That's why we've put together a list of the best projector deals that are worth your while.
+Below you'll find projector sales from top brands and reliable retailers like Amazon, so you create a home theater experience of your dreams.

 Why go for a projector instead of a big screen?
-Benefits of a projector include a more cinematic experience in your home with a massive image, great resolution and relatively low cost.
+The benefits of a projector include a more cinematic experience in your home with a massive image, great resolution, and relatively low cost.

 So what makes a good deal on projectors?

 Look we’re not going to tell you how you should spend your money.
 That’s not our style.
 But, what we will say, is that the best projectors are almost always Full HD and come with built-in speakers.
 If you get both those features and aren’t looking to break the bank, don’t spend more than $650 or £500.
 You can do better for less.

 That being said, we’ve found a few great projector deals this month that we wanted to bring to your attention – hopefully ending your long hunt for the perfect addition to your home theater setup.